School of Physics, Chemistry and Earth Sciences

 Dr Anna Radionova is an ARC grant-funded Researcher at the University of Adelaide.
 She obtained her PhD at the University of Auckland in 2019.
-A major part of her PhD research involved design and development of theta-channel glass emitters and methodologies to explore different aspects of theta-channel glass emitter’s performance for biological mass spectrometry.
+A major part of her PhD research involved design and development of single- and multi-channel glass emitters and methodologies to explore different aspects of these glass emitter’s performance for biological mass spectrometry.

-Date Position Institution name 2020 ARC grant-funded Researcher University of Adelaide 2017 - 2019 Research Fellow University of Auckland
+Date Position Institution name 2020 - ongoing ARC grant-funded Researcher University of Adelaide 2017 - 2019 Research Fellow University of Auckland

 Date Institution name Country Title 2013 - 2019 University of Auckland New Zealand PhD in Physics 2005 - 2011 Moscow Engineering Physics Institute Russia Masters in Engineering Physics

 Year Citation 2020 Bradley, S., Radionova, A., Ghimire, C., Grundy, L., Laurenson, S., & Snow, V. (2020).
 Irrigation control through acoustic proximal sensing of the onset of surface water.
 Remote Sensing, 12(22), 1-14.

 2016 Radionova, A., Filippov, I., & Derrick, P. (2016).
 In pursuit of resolution in time-of-flight mass spectrometry: A historical perspective.
 Mass Spectrometry Reviews, 35(6), 738-757.

 2016 Radionova, A., Greenwood, D. R., Willmott, G. R., & Derrick, P. J. (2016).
 Dual nano-electrospray and mixing in the taylor cone.
 Mass Spectrometry Letters, 7(1), 21-25.